UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 - rotating each input by 90, 180, and 270 (and 0) degrees

-- feeding each of 4 rotations of the input into the model
+- feeding each of the 4 rotations of the input into the model

 - rotating each the super-resolution outputs such that they are all at their original orientation